mnielsen/finding_scenius/finding_scenius.md

 **Academia?**

 **Public intellectualism**

-**What should I actually do?** Maybe write a series of articles.
-  Frankly, I think it's actually.
-Maybe more agressively link.
-Ask people for their ideas of where scenius is to be found?
-I think there's that alternating series.
-Go into fields where you are a learner.
-Look for young people to learn from --- they don't suffer so much either from the sunk cost fallacy, or from bad network effects.

 **However, there may still be identifiable sub-veins within those locations:** This is an interesting question.
 Going in an _ad hoc_